 You probably don't have /dev/dvd (check that).
 If so, simply create a link /dev/dvd that points to your DVD device.
 Something like

-$ ln -s hdc dvd
+$ cd /dev $ ln -s hdc dvdshould do the job.

 use something like